-Function Responsibilities Executive Vice President- Chief Financial Officer Establish and update the policies set forth in this Bulletin.
+Function Responsibilities Executive Vice President-Chief Financial Officer Establish and update the policies set forth in this Bulletin.
 Department Heads (or person delegated authority by the Chancellor, or person officially redelegated authority) Approve payment for the travel expense claim or electronic equivalent submitted by the traveler; ensure that appropriate documentation is provided to substantiate the travel expense; ensure that the travel expenditures comply with University policy and fund source restrictions.
 Campus Controller's Office or Medical Center Controller, where appropriate Approve the travel expenses, including exceptions, for each campus Chancellor, including a spouse or domestic partner, or an Associate of the Chancellor.
 Initiate proceedings for the recovery of any outstanding cash advances sixty days after a trip is completed.

-May establish more restrictive procedures for the travel policies authorized under this Bulletin.
-Designate one or more approving Vice Chancellors to approve expenses incurred by the Vice Chancellors, Deans, and Medica Center Directors.
-Approve travel expenses incurred by the designated Vice Chancel travel al ncellors. y the expenses incurred by the Vice Chancellors, Deans, and Medica Center Directors. al ncellors. y the Approve travel expenses incurred by the designated Vice Char y the May appoint a designee to approve travel expenses incurred by designated Vice Chancellors, provided that the designee does report to the designated Vice Chancellor. not Provide written approval for use of private aircraft (including a r aircraft) for official travel after pilot registers the private aircraft the Chancellor and meets all the requirements under Section V.D.2.b.i.
-Delegate authority to pre-approve reimbursement of travel expension of a spouse or domestic partner of an accompanying employee prospective employee.
-Designated Vice Chancellors2 Review and approve travel expenses incurred by the Vice Chancellors, Deans, and Medical Center Directors.
-In lieu of reviewing and approving each travel expense claim (or electronic equivalent), the designated Vice Chancellor may: Appoint a high-level individual on his or her staff who is knowledgeable about the travel regulations to review and a the travel expense claim for policy compliance, and Review and sign a periodic report (produced no less freque than monthly), which details the business purpose for each taken.
-May not redelegate this authority to another individual, except with the designated Vice Chancellor is not available due to business vacation, illness, or other leave. pprove ently trip when LBNL Director Executive Vice President- Business Operations Vice President-Agriculture and Natural Resources Principal Officers of The Regents Assigned the authorities and responsibilities that are assigned to the Chancellor for purposes of this Bulletin. e President expenses incurred by the President, the Executive Vice Presidents Establish procedures similar to the Chancellors for the approval of travel expenses incurred by the President, the Executive Vice Presidents, the Principal Officers of The Regents, and other Officers within the Office of the President.
-Travel Management OfficeAdminister the University's Travel Management Program under the general direction of the UC Travel Council.
-Administer the University's Travel Management Program under the general direction of the UC Travel Council.
-UC Travel Council Provide general leadership, direction, and oversight in support of th Connexxus program.
-Provide general leadership, direction, and oversight in support of the Connexxus program.
+Chancellors May establish more restrictive procedures for the travel policies authorized under this Bulletin.
+Designate one or more approving Vice Chancellors to approve travel expenses incurred by the Vice Chancellors, Deans, and Medical Center Directors.
+Approve travel expenses incurred by the designated Vice Chancellors.
+May appoint a designee to approve travel expenses incurred by the designated Vice Chancellors, provided that the designee does not report to the designated Vice Chancellor.
+Provide written approval for use of private aircraft (including a rented aircraft) for official travel after pilot registers the private aircraft with the Chancellor and meets all the requirements under Section V.D.2.b.i.
+Delegate authority to pre-approve reimbursement of travel expenses of a spouse, domestic partner, dependent-care provider, or dependents of an accompanying parent (employee) or prospective employee.
+Designated Vice Chancellors 2 Review and approve travel expenses incurred by the Vice Chancellors, Deans, and Medical Center Directors.
+In lieu of reviewing and approving each travel expense claim (or electronic equivalent), the designated Vice Chancellor may: Appoint a high-level individual on his or her staff who is knowledgeable about the travel regulations to review and approve the travel expense claim for policy compliance, and Review and sign a periodic report (produced no less frequently than monthly), which details the business purpose for each trip taken.
+May not redelegate this authority to another individual, except when the designated Vice Chancellor is not available due to business travel, vacation, illness, or other leave.